The Best Fashion Finds In Fort Wayne, Indiana

-Situated in the Northeast of Indiana, Fort Wayne is flush with parks and churches, a whopping 86 and 360 respectively within its parameters.
+Situated in the northeast Indiana, Fort Wayne is flush with parks and churches ― a whopping 86 and 360, respectively, within its parameters.
 It’s even dubbed by some as the “City of Churches.”

 It also serves those who bow at the altar of the fashion gods, thanks to its array of quaint boutiques.